 The Bible encourages the application of our effort, energy, intellect and abilities, toward the ordering and ruling of God's creation.
 Industriousness is encouraged, it is seen as a virtue, while sloth is seen as an evil, Rom.12:11.
 As Jesus puts it, "a laborer is worthy of his hire."

 Paul commands the members of the church at Thessalonica to "keep away" from the idle brother.
-What he means by this is that they should break fellowship with this brother.
 This follows Jesus' words in Matthew 15:15-17.
 They should treat the person as they would "a pagan or a tax collector".
 A similar idea is found in 1 Corinthians 5:5 where Paul uses the phrase "hand this man over to Satan."
-It doesn't mean abandon the person, rather it means to break fellowship with them so that they will recognize their sin and be brought back into full membership of the Christian community.
+It doesn't mean abandon the person, rather we are to confront their sin, rather than letting it slide by unnoticed, so that they will recognize their sin and be brought back into full fellowship.

 Paul financed his mission from his own work rather than relying on the generosity of his new converts.
 Yet, on a number of occasions, he pointed out that he had every right to ask for the funding of his ministry by the new churches.
 The simple reason being that work is a much wider activity than just commerce.
 A poet writing poetry is just as industrious as a farmer harvesting grain.
 Both are working and their effort should be rewarded equally.